pprathameshmore/QuoteGarden/README.md

 ### Get quotes by author

-Returns a multiple quotes for perticular author.
+Returns multiple quotes for a particular author.

 #### Request